deepchem/deepchem.github.io/new-website/README.md

 ## Workflow script

+- ### `deploy_gh_pages.yml`

   - The `deploy_gh_pages.yml` workflow script in `.github/workflows` is triggered on updates to the main branch.
   - The workflow runs a single job comprising of 3 steps
     - Fetch version data: This step fetches the latest deepchem release version from the github [api endpoint](https://api.github.com/repos/deepchem/deepchem/releases) and updates the terminal commands in `deepchem/data/home/terminal-commands.json`
     - Install and build: This step checks out the repository, installs the required dependencies using npm i, runs the linting process with npm run lint, and generates the static website with npm run export.
     - Deploy: This step deploys the website to the gh-pages branch using the [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action).
 The website files are copied from the deepchem/out directory, and any files listed in the clean-exclude parameter are excluded from the cleaning process.

+  - ### `build_pdf_book.yml`

+  - The `build_pdf_book.yml` workflow script in `.github/workflows` is triggered on updates to the `deepchem/examples/tutorials` directory in `deepchem` repository.
+  - The workflow runs a single job comprising of 3 steps
+    - Install requirements: This step installs the dependencies specified in the `requirements.txt` file in `new-website/utils`.
+It also installs poppler-utils and wkhtmltopdf packages.
+    - Fetch latest version of tutorials: It installs the jq package and then runs the `fetch_tutorials.py` script.
+    - Build pdf book: This step runs the `build_pdf_book.py` script.

 ## Workflow overview